freaker2k7/ui-data-driven-tests/2-Basic.md

 You can do combinations of operations in a single task, if it makes sense for you.

+When using multiple operations in one task, they'll occure in the followinf order: resize --> url --> click --> script --> set --> get --> file --> alert --> frame --> sleep --> notify

 NOTE: Be careful to NOT use an operation more than once in a task!